willbach/uhoon-amm/README.md

 ##### todos:
-- sequencer receipts change pool balances/allowances?
+- sequencer receipts change pool balances/allowances
-- routing contract?
+- routing contract

 #### build
+If you're going to build this on local, note that some of the contract addresses will be different than on the ~bacdun testnet.

+You'll need to change the `amm-id` in `sur/amm.hoon` to `0xbd1.f4a1.b3eb.85b4.157f.bff2.3945.3ff8.8104.b8ac.425d.74f5.a799.d159.54a5.dc8b`, or whatever your local deployed contract address is.

 These commands assume: